quasarstream/PHP-FFmpeg-video-streaming/README.md

 **[Azure Storage](https://azure.microsoft.com/en-us/features/storage-explorer/)** is Microsoft's cloud storage solution for modern data storage scenarios.
 Azure Storage offers a massively scalable object store for data objects, a file system service for the cloud, a messaging store for reliable messaging, and a NoSQL store.
 [Learn more](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction)
 - To authenticate the service, please click **[here](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization)**.

-For downloading a file from Microsoft Azure Storage, you need to pass string connection, the name of your container, and the name of your file in the container to the `fromMAS` method:
 ``` php
 $connectionString = 'DefaultEndpointsProtocol=https;AccountName=<yourAccount>;AccountKey=<yourKey>';